frklan/Teleport2Lobby/README.md

 ### Permissions

-All player needs ```teleport2lobby.lobby``` permission to be able to use the ```lobby``` command.
+Players need ```teleport2lobby.lobby``` permission to be able to use the ```/lobby``` command.

 ## Contributing

 Contributions are always welcome!

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owner of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via the issue tracker, email, or any other method with the owner of this repository before making a change.

 Please note that we have a code of conduct, you are required to follow it in all your interactions with the project.